 Enjoy the Argentinean country life at the Estancia La Violeta to its fullest.
 Enjoy watching the gauchos working with the cows and horses and explore the surroundings of the estancia on horseback and on foot.
 You can relax by the pool and gather energy for the eventful days ahead.

 Today you will continue north to the Ibera National Park.
 With its 13.000 km² the Esteros de Ibera is the second largest wetland on earth and amazes with its enormous biodiversity.
 You will stay overnight at the Estancia Rincon del Socorro, which is located in the reserve.
 Familiarize yourself with your new surroundings.
 Not seldomly you will be welcomed by a capybara, nandu or fox.

 Together with the guides of the estancia you will go on a closer look at the wetlands of Ibera.
 The area is one of the most important freshwater reservoirs of the American continent and can be explored by boat.
-Let yourself drift silently over the water in kayaks and approach unnoticed to caimans and other swimming creatures.
-During a safari by jeep you can admire the dimensions of the area and will be surprised by one or the other curious animal.
+Drift silently over the waters in kayaks and approach caimans and other swimming animals unnoticed.
+During a safari by jeep you can admire the dimensions of the area and will be surprised by some curious animals.

 Along the edge of the swamp area, continue northeast to Posadas, where you will stay overnight.
 From here it is worth visiting the former Jesuit mission San Ignacio Mini.
 The mission was built in 1696 with the purpose to evangelize the native Guaraní.
 Today the ruins are part of the UNESCO world cultural heritage.